Missouri woman accused of kidnapping pregnant woman claims she had stillborn baby, according to court documents

-BENTONVILLE -- A Missouri woman claimed she delivered a stillborn child on the day she's accused of kidnapping a pregnant Maysville woman who was later found dead a day after authorities found the body of the child the abducted woman had been carrying, according to court documents.
+BENTONVILLE -- A Missouri woman claimed she delivered a stillborn child on the day she's accused of kidnapping a pregnant woman, according to court documents.

-Court records also indicate Jamie Waterman told authorities he helped his wife, Amber, burn the body of Ashley Bush in a fire pit behind their residence.

-The Watermans, both 42, were arrested Thursday in the kidnapping of Bush, 33.
+Amber and Jamie Waterman, both 42, were arrested Thursday in connection with the kidnapping of Ashley Bush, 33, of Maysville.

-Bush, who was 31 weeks pregnant, was last seen in the passenger seat of an older, tan pickup Monday at the intersection of Arkansas 72 and Arkansas 43 in Maysville, according to a post on the Benton County sheriff's office Facebook page.
+Bush, who was 31 weeks pregnant, was last seen in the passenger seat of an older tan pickup Oct.
+31 at the intersection of Arkansas 72 and Arkansas 43 in Maysville, according to a post on the Benton County Sheriff's Office Facebook page.

-Bush's body was found Thursday in Missouri.
-The body of her baby -- Valkyrie Grace Willis -- was found the day before elsewhere in Missouri, according to police.
+Bush's body was found Thursday in Missouri, and the body of her baby -- Valkyrie Grace Willis -- was found the day before elsewhere in Missouri, according to police.

 The Watermans have been arrested on a federal charge of kidnapping resulting in death.

-Amber Waterman told a Benton County sheriff's detective she spent the day Monday with her son and her husband's cousin's daughter, according to an affidavit related to the case.
+Amber Waterman told a Benton County sheriff's detective she spent the day Monday, Oct.
+31, with her son and her husband's cousin's daughter, according to the affidavit related to the case.

-She claimed she went into labor Monday afternoon and drove to meet an ambulance at a store in McDonald County, Mo., according to the affidavit.
-She told the detective she had a stillborn child, the affidavit says.
+She claimed she went into labor on the afternoon of Oct.
+31 and drove to meet an ambulance at a store in McDonald County, Mo., according to the affidavit.
+She told the detective she had a stillborn child, according to the affidavit.

-Jamie Waterman said his wife called him at 4:30 p.m.
-Monday and told him she was having a miscarriage.
-He returned home and drove her to meet the ambulance, the affidavit says.
+Jamie Waterman said his wife called him at 4:30 p.m. on Oct.
+31 and told him she was having a miscarriage.
+He returned home and drove her to meet the ambulance, according to the affidavit.

 Amber Waterman posted on Facebook on Sept.
-6 photographs of two sonogram images with the message, "I need some encouragement guys.
-The closer time get the more doubt I can do this alone."
+6 photographs of two sonogram images with the message, "I need some encouragement, guys.
+The closer time gets, the more doubt I can do this alone."

 Benton County Prosecuting Attorney Nathan Smith said Thursday that Bush and Amber Waterman met online.

-The driver of the pickup was a white woman in her 40s with shoulder-length brown hair who said her name was "Lucy," according to the sheriff's office Facebook post Tuesday.
+The driver of the pickup was a white woman in her 40s with shoulder-length brown hair who said her name was "Lucy," according to the Sheriff's Office Facebook post on Nov.
+1.

 Bush met Lucy online when she was looking for a job working from home, according to the post.
-Lucy picked her up Monday morning at the Handi Mart in Maysville to take her to a job interview in Bentonville, according to the post.
+Lucy picked her up Monday morning (Oct.
+31) at the Handi-Mart in Maysville to take her to a job interview in Bentonville, according to the post.

-At 3 p.m., Bush texted her ride to say she was in Gravette, on her way back to the Handi Mart, so he could pick her up.
-Lucy and Ashley arrived at the intersection near Handi Mart, turned north onto Arkansas 43 and continued north.
+At 3 p.m., Bush texted her ride to say she was in Gravette, on her way back to the Handi-Mart, so he could pick her up.
+Lucy and Bush arrived at the intersection near Handi-Mart, turned north onto Arkansas 43 and continued north.

 Authorities said they suspect Amber Waterman was "Lucy."

 Amber Waterman told the detective she knew "Lucy" and had previously worked with her at Walmart, according to the affidavit.
-She said the two were not close and she last saw "Lucy" a few weeks ago at the store, the affidavit says.
+She said the two were not close and she last saw "Lucy" a few weeks ago at the store, according to the affidavit.

 Authorities seized a tan Chevrolet pickup from the couple after seeing what was possibly blood in the vehicle, according to the affidavit.
-Jamie Waterman said he assumed the blood came from his wife as a result of her pregnancy complications, the affidavit says.
+Jamie Waterman said he assumed the blood came from his wife as a result of her pregnancy complications, according to the affidavit.

-Jamie Waterman reported his wife told him after detectives left the residence at 5 a.m.
-Wednesday that she had killed Bush, then changed her story to say that "Lucy" had killed her, according to the affidavit.
+He reported his wife told him after detectives left the residence at 5 a.m. on Wednesday (Nov.
+2) that she had killed Bush but changed her story to say that "Lucy" had killed Bush, according to the affidavit.

-Jamie Waterman said his wife led him to Bush's body, which was facedown next to a boat near their house and covered with a blue tarp, the affidavit says.
+Jamie Waterman said his wife led him to Bush's body, which was facedown next to a boat near their house.
+The body was covered with a blue tarp, the affidavit states.

 He said his wife removed a ring from Bush's finger, then rolled her body onto the tarp, according to the affidavit.
-He said he dragged the body to a fire pit behind their residence and his wife asked him to get the gasoline, the affidavit says.
+Jamie Waterman said he dragged the body to a fire pit behind their residence and his wife asked him to get the gasoline, the affidavit states.

-Jamie Waterman said he brought oil and his wife set the tarp on fire and poured the oil over Bush's body, the affidavit says.
-He said his wife collected wood to throw on the fire, and he dragged a small sofa next to it and believes his wife put it in the fire, the affidavit says.
+Jamie Waterman said he brought oil and his wife set the tarp on fire and poured the oil over Bush's body.
+He said his wife collected wood to throw on the fire and Jamie Waterman said he dragged a small sofa next to the fire and believes his wife put the sofa into the fire, according to the affidavit.

 Smith and Benton County Sheriff Shawn Holloway would not comment Thursday on whether the baby had been removed from Bush's body.
 Smith would only say the baby was not found with her mother.